 We use all 4 and 5 star Hotels ranging from modern custom-built hotels to historic country houses.
 All our hotels are chosen for their excellent levels of comfort and service and their location to minimise travel time to our tour destinations.
 All rooms are ensuite and many hotels have leisure facilities.
 Some of our favourite hotels are located in fascinating and beautiful historic buildings and for this reason, rooms are often different shapes and sizes and the layout of the hotel may be ‘unusual’.
 Not all hotels have air-conditioning or lifts to every floor.
 Please ask if you would like more information about a specific hotel.

 Can Sisley Garden Tours arrange additional nights’ in the tour hotels at the start or end of the tour?

-Yes, if rooms are available we would be happy to arrange extra nights for you.
-Please let us or your local travel agent know at the time of your booking and we will confirm availability and prices.
+Yes, if rooms are available we will be happy to arrange extra nights for you.
+Please let us know at the time of your booking and we will confirm availability and prices.
 Where tours start at Heathrow Airport, many clients flying in long haul from overseas find it beneficial to fly in the day before and stay at an airport hotel so that they are fully rested for the tour start.